 Corrective Information Alters Preconceptions about Islam

 Since the attacks on the World Trade Center in 2001, resentment against Islam in the Western world has significantly increased.
-In a recent study (Moritz et al., in 2016), we investigated the attitudes of a large German population sample towards the three great monotheistic religions (Judaism, Christianity, and Islam).
+In a recent study (Moritz et al., 2016), we investigated the attitudes of a large sample draw from the German population towards the three great monotheistic religions (Judaism, Christianity, and Islam).
 In addition, we addressed the question of whether prejudices against Islam can be reduced through the provision of corrective information.
-To this end, we used an approach derived from our metacognitive training for psychosis that is designed to induce changes in attitudes by “sowing the seeds of doubt” through exposure to surprising information.
+To this end, we used an approach derived from our metacognitive training for psychosis (MCT) that is designed to induce changes in attitudes by “sowing the seeds of doubt” through exposure to surprising information.

 Attitudes toward Islam were initially much more negative compared to Judaism and Christianity but improved significantly after the presentation of the answers.
 As expected, participants displayed many gaps in knowledge about Islam (60% wrong answers).
 Predictor analyses showed that the attitudes of the participants who initially had been very critical towards Islam changed the most.
 A negative attitude towards Islam was predicted by the number of false and Islam-critical responses, older age, and male gender.